 Mortgage Options for Self-Employed Buyers in Ajax

-When you are self-employed, there are multiple mortgage solutions in Ajax, and I help clients choose the one that fits their situation best.- A-Lenders (Banks & Monolines): Great if your documentation is strong and your credit is solid.
-They offer competitive rates but stricter requirements.
+When you are self-employed, there are multiple mortgage solutions in Ajax, and I help clients choose the one that fits their situation best.

-- B-Lenders (Alternative Lenders): More flexible with income verification—helpful if your documentation is unconventional.
+- B-Lenders (Alternative Lenders): More flexible with income verification.

-- Private Lenders: Short-term solutions for unique situations, like bridging gaps or moving to traditional financing later.
+- Private Lenders: Short-term solutions for unique situations.

 Down Payment Requirements for Self-Employed Buyers

-- 20% or more may be required for B-lenders or private financing (if you have 5%, we can arrange 15% for you, through share equity program)
+- 20% or more may be required for B-lenders or private financing.

 - Gifted funds from family are acceptable with proper documentation.